• Skip to primary navigation

 Yes, you can freeze zucchini bars with cream cheese frosting.

 You may know by now, that I am a huge fan of freezing baked goods to keep them fresh.
-However, these zucchini bars need to be refrigerated, and they will keep well in the refrigerator for up to a week.
+However, these zucchini bars need to be refrigerated and will keep well in the refrigerator for up to a week.

 But if your pan of bars will not get eaten within a week, I would recommend placing some of them into the freezer for later use.